Aaron-Hale/sudoku-image-solver/README.md

 ## Stagewise summary

 ### 1) Geometry: finding the board
 The first problem was simply finding the Sudoku board reliably in a full image.
 The project started with a **classical CV detector** based on contours and quadrilateral selection.
-That worked for close-up boards, but it broke when the puzzle was small in frame, blurred, cluttered, or competing with other rectangular structures.
+That worked well for close-up boards, but it broke when the puzzle was small in frame, blurred, cluttered, or competing with other rectangular structures.

 To fix that, the project moved to a **trained segmentation model** using the existing board-corner labels already available in the dataset.
 That solved most of the geometry problem immediately.
 On `core_val`, the classical front end reached only **18.64%** exact board match, while segmentation reached **76.27%**, close to **77.97%** with oracle label corners.

 The final geometry refinement was choosing **how to preprocess images for segmentation**.
 A controlled comparison showed that **letterbox-trained segmentation** (aspect-ratio-preserving resize with padding) was better than stretch-trained segmentation on the downstream metric that mattered most.
-It got **97.52%** of boards with all 4 corners within **25 px**, versus **93.39%** for stretch, so letterbox became the frozen V1 geometry front end.
+It got **97.52%** of boards with all 4 corners within **25 px**, versus **93.39%** for stretch, and also produced better end-to-end exact givens match (**85.12%** vs **82.64%**).
+That is why letterbox became the frozen V1 geometry front end.

-### 2) Converting the board into OCR-ready cells
+### 2) Turning the board into OCR-ready cells
-Once board localization was strong, the next problem was how to turn a warped board into stable **cell crops** for OCR.
-The project compared two options: simple **equal-split crops** versus **refit/grid-box crops** that try to follow the inner lattice more closely.
+In parallel, the project also evaluated how a warped board should be converted into stable **cell crops** for OCR.
+The two main options were simple **equal-split crops** versus **refit/grid-box crops** that try to follow the inner lattice more closely.

+Refit was appealing because it could help when the warp was imperfect, but it also added complexity and was not obviously better on most boards.
 A manual A/B review on **40 validation boards** showed that equal split was already strong enough: **11 boards favored equal split, 3 favored refit, and 26 were ties**.
-Refit remained useful for parser-side debugging and imperfect warps, but it was not a large enough win to justify making it the default public inference path.
+Refit remained useful for parser-side debugging and imperfect-warp analysis, but it was not a large enough win to justify making it the default public inference path.

 That is why the frozen V1 system uses **equal-split crops** as the default OCR path.